danurbanowicz/eleventy-sveltia-cms-starter/README.md

   repo: owner-name/repo-name # Path to your GitHub repository
   branch: master # Optional, defaults to master
 ```
+8. Push your changes to GitHub, wait for the new deploy to complete, and try logging in to your CMS admin e.g. `https://[your-netlify-site].netlify.app/admin/`.

 ### How it works